Nicco Park: Rides and attractions

 Nicco Park has approximately thirty-five rides that include the Toy Train, Tilt-a-Whirl, Striking Cars, Paddle Boat, Water Chute, Water Coaster, Flying Saucer, Pirate Ship, River Caves, Cyclone and Moonraker.
 The Giant Cyclone, added in 2003, is among Asia's largest.
 The ride 750 meters in length, has seven drops and goes as high as 55 feet.

 Attractions such as the park's cable cars and Eiffel Tower provide panoramic views of the park from above.

 Natural attractions include a rose garden and a forty feet high waterfall.

 A decommissioned MIG-21 fighter aircraft from the Bagdogra Airbase is on display at Nicco Park, serving as an attraction with educational value.
 It was a gift from the Eastern Air Command in 2008.

 There is a large food park selling North Indian, Bengali, South Indian and Chinese fast food, and kiosks run by various restaurants of Kolkata.
 Sheroo Bazar and Souvenir Shop Wet-O-Wild are places where one can buy accessories such as T-shirts, coffee mugs and keychains.

 Nicco Park has undergone expansions throughout its existence.

 The park has also constructed a water park, Wet-O-Wild, inside the amusement park.

-There are also a rain dance performances.
+There are also rain dance performances.
 The park also has a 4-D movie theater.

 It has also introduced a new ride called Sky Diver which has been attracting visitors for the past two years now.

 A bowling alley with restaurant and bar also exist within the park.
 Venues such as Octagon host corporate and non-corporate events.

 Nearby attractions

 Adjacent to the park is the Nalban Boating Complex, offering boat tours in paddle boats, hovercraft or shikaras.
 Well maintained groves surround the four hundred acre lake.

 Salt Lake Stadium is also nearby.
 Opposite to the Salt Lake Stadium is the Subhash Sarovar, one of the two man made lakes of Kolkata.
 Though anthropogenic activities around the lake such as washing of clothes and dumping of wastes has led to its deterioration, the tourism development corporation has taken up the responsibility for the beautification of the lake (2010).

-Nicco Parks and Resorts Limited (NPRL) have also diversified the park and as such Nicco parks (Jheel Meel) have been opened at neighbouring states Odisha in Bhubaneswar on December, 1998 and at Jharkhand in Jamshedpur in June 2001.
+Nicco Parks and Resorts Limited (NPRL) have also diversified the park and as such Nicco parks (Jheel Meel) have been opened at neighbouring states Odisha in Bhubaneswar in December 1998 and at Jharkhand in Jamshedpur in June 2001.
 A composite park has also been set up in the neighbouring country of Bangladesh in Dhaka in 2003.
 Recently there has also been a Memorandum of Understanding signed between NPRL and Intraco Group in order to set up a water park at a sea resort of Cox's Bazar at Chittagong, Bangladesh.

 Reception

-The amusement park has received favourable response from both the public and the government as well as various corporate bodies.
+The amusement park has received favourable responses from both the public and the government as well as various corporate bodies.
 ITC Limited, TISCO, Britannia Industries, Bata, Nestle, Smith Kline Beecham, Union Carbide, Dunlop, ANZ Grindlays, Duncans, Goodricke as well as Cadburys are among those which have invested in the park by sponsoring rides and other attractions.